th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/codec.md

    }
 ```

-2. add dependency on com.exactpro.th2:codec:4.6.0 into build.gradle
+2. add dependency on `com.exactpro.th2:codec:4.6.0` into `build.gradle`

-3. set main class to com.exactpro.th2.codec.MainKt
+3. set main class to `com.exactpro.th2.codec.MainKt`

-This is usually done by using Gradle's application plugin where you can set main class like this:
+This is usually done by using Gradle application plugin where you can set main class like this:

 ```
 application {